genuss/jklee/README.md

 around [async-profiler](https://github.com/async-profiler/async-profiler), allowing you to easily invoke it from within a JVM-based application.

+The name _jklee_ comes from the German word Klee, which means clover.

 ## Features

 * Simple Java-API, which could be used in any JVM-based application